 Well, in this world, at least, 12 Monkeys has come to an end.
 And since it ended, it does carry meaning, a huge meaning for me in fact.
 I have enjoyed analyzing each batch of episodes over the past few weeks.
-Next week I’ll throw up one final analysis of the series in which I examine each one of the show’s themes in-depth.
-Check back next Wednesday to read it!
+Thank you all for reading!

 Notes and Observations:

 - Both Ramse and Deacon came back for one last rodeo!
 Cue Don’t You (Forget about Me)!

 - Did not expect Dirty Dancing’s theme song to make an appearance, especially during a suicidal gun shootout.

 - Olivia is Patient Zero!
 I wish I could have had it right at least once…Badass death, by the way.

 - I seriously teared up when Cole gave Cassie his father’s ring.

 - I also teared up when Cassie told Deacon he was a good man.